gdelarosa/Cinema-Now/README.md

 * MVC archticture
 * URLSession

+Currently there are no 3rd party libraries but I plan to add a few as I go along.
+Please make sure you are using the latest Swift and Xcode to avoid any issues when cloning the project.

 ### Contributing
-If you would like to contribute to this app feel free to create fork this project and take a look at the what needs to get done.
+If you would like to contribute to this app feel free to create fork this project.
+Please make sure:
+*  That you are working with the latest Xcode and Swift
+*  Your code compiles, you write documentation, and  try to maintain a clean code style.
+*  You label pull requests properly.
+For example, labelling the requet as "Ready for Review" would mean you are ready for your code to be checked.
+* You are aware your submitted code is under the MIT license for this project.

 If you are not familiar with TMDB API check it out here: https://developers.themoviedb.org/3/getting-started/introduction.

+### Issues
+I've created a few issues that I have labelled.
+Feel free to create any issues yourself with a description and images if need be.
+If you would like to tackle one of the issues I have posted just assign yourself to it and leave comments as you go along.

 ### License